Pull-back of quasi-log structures: Appendix: Ambro's original definition

 \begin{defn}[Normal crossing pairs] A variety $X$ has {\em{normal crossing}} singularities if, for every closed point $x\in X$,

 for some $0\leq k \leq N$, where $N=\dim X$.
 Let $X$ be a normal crossing variety.
 We say that a reduced divisor $D$ on $X$ is {\em{normal crossing}} if, in the above notation, we have

 for some $\{i_1, \cdots, i_l\}\subset\{k+1, \cdots, N\}$.
-We say that the pair $(X, B)$ is a {\em{normal crossing pair}} if the following conditions are satisfied. \begin{itemize} \item[(1)] $X$ is a normal crossing variety, and \item[(2)] $B$ is an $\mathbb R$-Cartier $\mathbb R$-divisor whose support is normal crossing on $X$. \end{itemize} We say that a normal crossing pair $(X, B)$ is {\em{embedded}} if there exists a closed embedding $\iota:X\to M$, where $M$ is a smooth variety of dimension $\dim X+1$.
+A {\em{stratum}} of $X$ is an irreducible component of $X$ or the $\nu$-image of a log canonical center of $(X^\nu, \Xi)$, where $\nu:X^\nu\to X$ is the normalization and $K_{X^\nu}+\Xi= \nu^*K_X$.
+A {\em{permissible}} Cartier divisor on $X$ is a Cartier divisor on $X$ whose support contains no strata of $X$.
+A {\em{permissible}} $\mathbb R$-Cartier divisor is a finite $\mathbb R$-linear combination of permissible Cartier divisors on $X$.
+We say that the pair $(X, B)$ is a {\em{normal crossing pair}} if the following conditions are satisfied. \begin{itemize} \item[(1)] $X$ is a normal crossing variety, and \item[(2)] $B$ is a permissible $\mathbb R$-Cartier divisor whose support is normal crossing on $X$. \end{itemize}

+We say that a normal crossing pair $(X, B)$ is {\em{embedded}} if there exists a closed embedding $\iota:X\to M$, where $M$ is a smooth variety of dimension $\dim X+1$.
 We call $M$ the {\em{ambient space}} of $(X, B)$.
 We put